-A Healthy Breakfast
+A Healthy Breakfast to Start the Day

 Starting the day off right can give you the edge you need to continue healthy eating throughout the day.
 It's essential that you consume many nutrients daily, two of which, calcium and vitamin D, are important for bone health.
 Many traditional breakfast foods, such as milk and yogurt, contain calcium, and vitamin D is contained in egg yolks and fortified milk.

 Nutritious Lunches and Dinners

-Whether you eat a separate lunch and dinner or you choose to roll them both into one late afternoon meal, the quality of your food is important.
-Some women lose lean muscle mass as they age, so including proteins such as skinless chicken or turkey breast, fish and beans can help prevent the loss, according to research published in Current Opinion in Clinical Nutrition and Metabolic Care.
+Whether you eat a separate lunch and dinner or choose to roll them both into one late-afternoon meal, the quality of your food is important.
+Some women lose lean muscle mass as they age, but including proteins such as skinless chicken or turkey breast, fish and beans can help prevent the loss, according to research published in Current Opinion in Clinical Nutrition and Metabolic Care.

-Healthy snacks are just as important as eating balanced and nutritious meals.
+Healthy snacks are just as important as balanced, nutritious meals.
 For additional protein and healthy fats, choose walnuts, almonds or sunflower seeds.
 If you need more fruits and veggies in your daily diet, choose a banana, orange, apple slices, grapes or cucumbers.
-Step out of your comfort zone and try something new such as jicama or mango, both of which are nutritious and easy to prepare and eat.
+Step out of your comfort zone and try something new, such as jicama or mango, both of which are nutritious and easy to prepare and eat.

 Foods 60-Year-Old Women Should Avoid

 Foods that are highly processed and high in sugar can cause inflammation, which, in its chronic state, has been implicated as a factor in many conditions, including diabetes, osteoarthritis and Alzheimer's disease, according to research published in Aging and Disease.

-Seeking Help With Diet
+Seeking Help With Your Diet

 When seeking a change in your diet, it's always helpful to discuss your current medical conditions with your doctor, as many healthy foods interact with medications.
 As a result, no completely one-size-fits-all diet exists for a 60-year-old woman; it all depends on your current health, nutritional needs and food preferences.